403(b) Regulation Resources for Non-QCCOs

 Effective Opportunity Required

 As a part of the universal availability requirement, the IRS wants to ensure that employers take steps to make all employees aware of their right to participate in the retirement plan.
 Therefore, the regulations require employers to demonstrate that employees are being provided with “an effective opportunity” to make elective deferrals (personal tax-sheltered contributions).
 According to the IRS, whether this standard is being met depends on specific “facts and circumstances” such as whether the employer provides ongoing notice to employees of the opportunity to make elective deferrals.
 In essence, the regulations are sending a message to all employers to make, and continue making, employees aware of the tax deferral opportunities available to them under their retirement plan

 As mentioned earlier, all 403(b) plans must be documented in writing.
 A failure to follow these written plan provisions can result in adverse tax consequences for individual plan participants and/or all plan participants, depending upon the nature of the failure.

 If you make contributions to the Servant Solutions Retirement Plan as your sole retirement plan, that is all you have to do.
 But if you use multiple vendors, or if any contributions were made after 2004 to a 403(b) vendor that was not authorized to receive contributions on January 1, 2009, there are special rules you have to follow.
 Please review the information prepared for organizations using multiple vendors.

-Servant Solutions has been dedicated to enhancing the financial security of our plan participants for well over 60 years.
+Servant Solutions has been dedicated to enhancing the financial security of our plan participants for over 70 years.
 Our employees stand ready to help you.
 Please contact us or call (800) 844-8983 for additional information.